Client: Adidas + Google

 Muse

-Since the shoebox was intended as a gift for the CEO of Google, we started by gathering some insights from his background to help it feel more personal.
+Since the shoe box was intended as a gift for the CEO of Google, we started by gathering some insights from his background to help it feel more personalized.
 He's a huge fan of Barcelona FC, so we sourced a Leo Messi signed Tango cleat.
 In his early college studies he majored in Metallurgic Engineering which is an insight that later informed the materialization of the box.

 Prototyping

-I prototyped two boxes.
-First, a ramp-based design that upon opening would jut the shoe towards you on a display ramp.
-Then, I created a less complex box that served the same purpose as the previous design.
-This nested wedge-shaped box was built to embody the adidas' brand aesthetic, communicating a minimal design with high functionality.
+I engineered two box prototypes.
+The first was a reverse-engineered 2017 Predator box, which housed an internal ramp that upon opening would jut the shoe towards you for display.
+The second was a two-piece box built to embody the adidas' brand aesthetic, communicating a minimal design with high functionality.
 The interior plastic was to be sourced from recycled ocean waste via our Parley collaboration.
-The parts stack together making a display ramp that resembles the shape of the adidas logo.
+And the two parts nested together making a display ramp that resembles the shape of the adidas "mountain" logo.
+Something simple that also served a purpose across many touchpoints.

 The final prototype consisted of a telescoping design.
-The outer shell acts as a storage container for the display case.
-The display case can be taken out and stood vertically, or be placed horizontally on top of the box itself.
+The outer shell served as a storage container for the clear display case.
+This case could be removed and displayed vertically or horizontally, with or without the housing.

 Graphic Applications

-Once we had narrowed down a box concept, we worked on creating the right look and feel for it.
-We explored various graphic directions from sleek vinyl applications to more expressive wraps done in Barcelona FC colors.
-Here we utilized our insight about the CEO, Sundar's, metallurgical background by subtly engraving the aluminum-alloy lids.
+Once we narrowed down the form, we worked on creating the right look and feel for it.
+We explored various graphic directions from sleek vinyl applications to more expressive and tactile wraps.
+We played around with Barcelona FC colors, different ways to apply texture to the box, and ultimately tried to best brainstorm ways we could layer in some eye-catching personal touches.
+We ended up referring back to our initial research and an insight about Sundar's metallurgical background to inform our decision to engrave the aluminum-alloy lids as a nod to that.

 Final Results

 Below is the finished piece.
 We landed on a very clean aesthetic.
-A look that feels professional and elevated.
-Not overdone, not based on a fad or trend, but rather a timeless keepsake that Sundar can save and show forever.
-I was tasked with the final studio photography and took the photos as well as did the post-production on them.
+Unfortunately we did not get to dunk the box into a tub of paint, but overall the box has a look that feels professional and elevated.
+It's not overdone or based on a fleeting design trend, but rather serves its purpose as a timeless keepsake that Sundar can save and show forever.
+I was tasked with the final studio photography for record-keeping purposes since we would no longer have the box.

 Great Design Solves a Problem